joethun/joetemulatorjs/README.md

   # Fork Of EmulatorJS

-  `I wouldn't recomend you use this unless you really want to for whatever reason`
+  `This fork is slightly tweaked for my site, you should use the official version unless this is exactly what you want`

   [joetemulator.rf.gd](https://joetemulator.rf.gd)